 The process, met with equal parts enthusiasm and consternation in the film industry, has been put to use in at least six Marvel franchise entries — Samuel L. Jackson was "de-aged" some 25 years for "Captain Marvel," for example — and most recently in the Will Smith action vehicle "Gemini Man."
 But the visual effects in "The Irishman" could mark a turning point, previewing a future where "de-aging" technology is common not just in summer blockbusters but also in somber dramas with more lofty artistic ambitions.

-"The Irishman" was originally set up at Paramount Pictures, the studio that has released most of Scorsese's features from the last decade, including "The Wolf of Wall Street" and "Silence."
+"The Irishman" was originally set up at Paramount Pictures, the studio that has released most of Scorsese's features from the last decade, including "The Wolf of Wall Street" and the grim religious drama "Silence."
 But as the budget ballooned, partly due to the mounting cost of the "de-aging" technology, Paramount effectively dropped the project — and that's when streaming giant Netflix swooped in and purchased the movie for more than $100 million.

 In recent years, Netflix has courted A-list directors with promises of creative freedom and a global distribution platform, wooing top-tier talents such as the Coen brothers ("The Ballad of Buster Scruggs"), Korean auteur Bong Joon-ho ("Okja") and Steven Soderbergh ("The Laundromat"), among others.
 Scorsese, widely considered the greatest living English-language filmmaker, is indisputably a giant feather in Netflix's cap.